chainloop-dev/docs/docs/getting-started/attestation-crafting.md

 ## Introduction

 In the previous section, we created a workflow definition, a contract and a robot account in the control plane.
-Next, we'll perform an attestation crafting example using ChainLoop.
+Next, we'll perform an attestation crafting example using Chainloop.

 The lifecycle of a crafting process has the following stages: `init`, `add`, `push` or `reset`.
 As you can see, it mimics the workflow of a commonly used version control tool, and this is not by coincidence.
-ChainLoop wants to make sure that the tooling feels familiar to developers and that no security jargon leaks into this stage of the process.
+Chainloop wants to make sure that the tooling feels familiar to developers and that no security jargon leaks into this stage of the process.
 For a developer, creating an attestation must be as simple as initializing it, adding materials to it and pushing it.

 A brief description of the different stages